-Multidimensional representation
+Multidimensional knowledge representation

-The multidimensional knowledge representation allows reasoning about the availability of devices and services over the time, the space or any other relevant dimension in the context of objects or physical devices (temperature, quality of service, consumption, etc…).
-It is therefore to be able to contextualize the knowledge, that is, from a semantic web standpoint of view, state that a relationship is true only under a given context, the context being any measure characterizing a physical concept.
+A multidimensional knowledge representation allows reasoning about the devices and services availability over the time, the space or any other relevant dimension in the context of physical objects or devices (temperature, quality of service, consumption, etc…).
+From a semantic standpoint of view this is equivalent to state that a relationship is true only under a given context, the context being any measure characterizing a physical concept.